floreceann/floreceann/README.md

 - 👋 Hi, I’m @floreceann
 - 👀 I’m interested in JavaScript, Angular, React, Java, iOS, Artificial Intelligence, Machine Learning.
 - 🌱 I’m currently learning Java and Mobile development - iOS.
 - 💞️ I’m looking to collaborate on any projects.
+Ping me.
 - 📫 You can reach me at florecedev@gmail.com

 <!---